11florin/valentina-s-flowers-paradise/README.md

 ## 1. Project Overview

 Valentina’s Flowers Paradise is a simple, responsive static website inspired by my wife Valentina’s love for flowers.
-The project includes a homepage, a gallery, an about page, and a contact page.
+The site consists of a homepage, a gallery, an about page, a contact page, and a success page displayed after form submission.
-The design focuses on clarity, accessibility, and ease of navigation across all devices.
+The design focuses on clarity, gentle floral aesthetics, and ease of navigation across mobile, tablet, and desktop devices

 ## 2. Purpose of the Project

-The purpose of this project is to create a clean, user‑friendly website using HTML, CSS, and Bootstrap.
+The purpose of this project is to build a clean, user‑friendly static website using HTML5, CSS3, and Bootstrap 5.
+It is created as part of Code Institute’s Milestone Project 1, demonstrating fundamental front‑end skills, semantic structure, responsive design, and basic UX considerations.
-The site showcases floral imagery, essential information, and a well‑structured layout suitable for beginners in web development.
+The site showcases floral imagery, essential information, and a clear layout that is easy to understand and navigate.

 ## 3. User Stories